Autoprovisioning a Virtual Chassis Fabric

 When adding a QFX4300 leaf device to a QFX5100 VCF, the 40-Gbps QSFP+ interfaces on EX4300 switches are configured as VCPs, by default.
 You must, therefore, delete the VCP configuration on the 40-Gbps QSFP+ interface using the request virtual-chassis vc-port delete command before interconnecting it into the VCF.
 Then the automatic VCP conversion process is invoked and converts the link into a VCP.

 A device joins the VCF immediately without a reboot if you do not need to change the fabric mode or mixed mode settings.

 - Install the VCF feature licenses.

-For a VCF deployment, we recommend having two license keys for redundancy—one for the device in the master Routing Engine role and the other for the device in the backup Routing Engine role.
+For a VCF deployment, we recommend having two license keys for redundancy—one for the device in the primary Routing Engine role and the other for the device in the backup Routing Engine role.

 To purchase a feature license for VCF, contact your Juniper Networks sales representative (https://www.juniper.net/us/en/contact-us/sales-offices).
 The Juniper sales representative will provide you with the feature license files and license keys.
 You will be asked to supply the chassis serial number of your switch; you can obtain the serial number by running the show virtual-chassis command.